tssavita/notes-on-books-I-read/how-to-win-friends-and-influence-people-in-the-digital-age/how-to-win-friends-and-influence-people-in-the-digital-age.md

         * Influence is no respecter of education or experience.
 It goes only with the one who will set aside this status - be it high and mighty or low and lowly - and put herself in the place of the other.
         * To do so, requires a shrewd and spontaneous ability to read beneath the surface of an interaction.
         * Antoine de Saint-Exupery, "What is essential is invisible to the eye."

+## Part 3

+### Avoid Arguments

+* Avoid arguments and win grace and goodwill.
+* Arguing with another person will not reach anywhere except for each person getting more firmly convinced of their own opinion.
+* We will face conflict every day.
+The only way to prevent a tactful discussion from becoming an aggressive argument is to value interdependence than independence.
+* The Brazilian president Lula's mother said, two people can't fight if one person doesn't want to.
+    * He considered himself a negotiator.
+* Corporate behavioral specialist Esther Jeles says, inside us all is "a vault of better self-understanding, higher knowledge and greater ideas.
+Tension and conflict occur when you and/or those with you discard the notion that others also have inner wisdom that ought to be heard."